harvester/docs/docs/advanced/pcidevices.md

 ![](/img/v1.2/pcidevices/SriovNetworkDevicesLink.png)

-The PCIDevices controller can now scan network interfaces on the underlying hosts and check if they support SRIOV Virtual Functions (VF's).
-If a valid device is found, the PCIDevices controller, will generate a new `SRIOVNetworkDevice` object.
+The `pcidevices-controller` addon can now scan network interfaces on the underlying hosts and check if they support SRIOV Virtual Functions (VFs).
+If a valid device is found, `pcidevices-controller` will generate a new `SRIOVNetworkDevice` object.

 ![](/img/v1.2/pcidevices/SriovNetworkDevicesList.png)

-A user can create Virtual Functions on a SriovNetworkDevice by choosing `Enable` and defining the `Number of Virtual Functions`
+To create VFs on a SriovNetworkDevice, you can click **⋮ > Enable** and then define the **Number of Virtual Functions**.
 ![](/img/v1.2/pcidevices/SriovNetworkDeviceEnable.png)

 ![](/img/v1.2/pcidevices/SriovNetworkVFDefinition.png)

-The PCIDevices controller will define the Virtual Functions on the Network Interface, and report the new PCIDevice status for the newly created Virtual Functions
+The `pcidevices-controller` will define the VFs on the network interface and report the new PCI device status for the newly created VFs.

 ![](/img/v1.2/pcidevices/SriovNetworkDevicesVFStatus.png)

 On the new re-scan by the PCIDevices controller, new PCIDevices for Virtual Functions.
 This can take upto 1 minute.

-Users can now navigate to the `PCI Devices` page, and view the new devices.
+You can now navigate to the **PCI Devices** page to view the new devices.

-A new filter has been introduced to assist users in filtering PCIDevices related to the underlying Network Interface.
+We have also introduced a new filter to help you filter PCI devices by the underlying network interface.

 ![](/img/v1.2/pcidevices/SriovNetworkDevicesFilter.png)

-The newly created PCIDevices can be passed through to Virtual Machines like any other PCIDevice.
+The newly created PCI device can be passed through to virtual machines like any other PCI device.
 ![](/img/v1.2/pcidevices/SriovNetworkDevicesFilterResult.png)